LUH-DBS/datalake_indexes/README.md

 This repository contains the code of our data discovery system MaCO as well as the corresponding demonstration.

-In [this video](https://youtu.be/cJfWn2wc_ZI), we demonstrate how the pipeline can be used to enrich a given input dataset with features from a data lake.
+For the [WHO](https://youtu.be/5wOUBFbOQkw) and [Movie](https://youtu.be/QK02LqDNFAI) datasets, we demonstrate how the pipeline can be used to enrich a given input dataset with features from a data lake.

 ## Interactive demo in Google Colab
 On [Google Colab](https://colab.research.google.com/github/LUH-DBS/datalake_indexes/blob/main/datalakes_indexes_demo.ipynb),